 Formats: I am happy to read ARCs or other early drafts as well as final versions.
 New releases, backlists and classics are all acceptable.
 Sorry, I do not listen to audiobooks in any format.
 I do own an iPad and have the Kindle app and iBooks app.
 I am on NetGalley as mwgerard.
 I still love to have a real book in my hands, however and may request an ARC as a follow-up to any early draft of e-version with strange technical glitches.

 When finished with a book, I may use in a giveaway, forward to a fellow reader, or donate to a school or library.
 Please alert me to any restrictions when sending a review copy.

 Genres: I do my best to be open-minded, but there are just so many books to be read!

 (auto)biography, literary fiction, classic literature, mystery, crime, travel, history, short stories, movie tie-ins, and VERY occasionally some young adult

-romance, horror, self-help, politics, health, marketing, business, technology, chick-lit, fantasy
+romance, poetry, horror (body horror, slasher, etc.), self-help, politics, health, marketing, business, technology, “chick-lit,” fantasy

 So I read the book… now what?